Zones of Regulation

 Tools for regulating emotion

 Once children understand the concept of the zones they then explore ways to help regulate themselves with the support of sensory devices, calming techniques and thinking strategies.
-In January 2023, each of our children in Key Stage 2 attended a workshop led by the Mindmate Support Team which gave them the opportunity to try out some grounding and breathing techniques.
+In January 2023 to October 2024, each of our children in Key Stage 2 attended a workshop led by the Mindmate Support Team which gave them the opportunity to try out some grounding and breathing techniques.

 We want to help all children recognise when they are beginning to feel uncomfortable in the yellow zone and help them to create a toolbox of ideas to help them regulate themselves.